wyc0807/YUV-encryption-decryption-player/README.md

 # YUV-encryption-decryption-player
 This is a player for YUV videos with encryption &amp; decryption capabilities (based on YUV_Viewer, see ReadMe.txt in folder "YUVviewer_EncDec".
-My contribution: Automata.h, Automata.cpp and Logistic.h, Logistic.cpp).
+My contribution: Automa.h, Automa.cpp and Logistic.h, Logistic.cpp).
 It can encrypt/decrypt videos with different strength, as wll as in different channels (Y/U/V/all 3 channels).
 The YUV videos can be downloaded from http://trace.eas.asu.edu/yuv/.
 Encrypted file is named "XXX.e.yuv".
 Decrypting will not generate a video file.
 The player will only decrypt and play the decrypted video.